pygame-community/pygame-ce/docs/reST/ref/mouse.rst

    top-left corner of the primary monitor.
 The position might be negative or exceed the desktop bounds if multiple monitors are present.

-   .. warning:: Due to OS limitations it is impossible to retrieve the global mouse
+   .. warning:: Due to design constraints it is impossible to retrieve the global
-      state on Wayland.
+      mouse state on Wayland.
 The relative mouse position is returned instead.

    .. versionadded:: 2.5.2